ymarneth/beecon/README.md

 Github Actions will be used to perform code checks, build the app jar, build an application container, push the container to an image registry and deploy the image to the target system.

 # Conclusio
+- Minikube will be used as a simulated Kubernetes environment
+  - Enables testing of deployment manifests and service configurations
+  - Blue-green Deployment for reducing downtime during deployment
 - Simple Resilience measures will be used
   - Automatic restarting of failing containers
 - RabbitMQ will be hosted in Kubernetes
   - If problems arise with RabbitMQ.
 It can be replaced with Mosquitto.
 - Keycloak will be used over the remote provider
   - A certificate will be setup by routing the service over an nginx reverse proxy
+- Postgres Database will run inside Kubernetes usng a PersistentVolumeClaim
+- A CI/CD Pipeline using GithHub Actions will be implemented
+  - Ensures reliable and automated builds and deployments
+  - Enables rapid development workflows